-The Summer 2017 edition of the DPM Newsletter is out!
-Thanks to the never-ending efforts from editor Blaire Colvin, the newsletter updates alumni, faculty, and current students on some of the highlights that happened in Summer of 2017.
+The Fall 2017 edition of the DPM Newsletter is out!
+Thanks to the never-ending efforts from editor Blaire Colvin, the newsletter updates alumni, faculty, and current students on some of the highlights that happened in Fall of 2017.

-Some of highlights include new student profiles, spring graduates, a recap of the recent study abroad trip to Ecuador, student accomplishments, outreach activities, the faculty highlight, alumni spotlight, and more!
+Some of highlights include new student profiles, summer graduates, student accomplishments, outreach activities, the faculty highlight, alumni spotlight, and more!

-Click here to download the Summer 2017 edition newsletter
+Click here to download the Fall 2017 edition newsletter

 The DPM Newsletter is published during the fall, spring, and summer semesters.
 The DPM Newsletter was first published during fall semester 2013.

 Questions, comments or news submissions should be provided to the editors:

 For Facebook/blog news contact DPM student Ploy Kurdmongkoltham.